 According to Vasari, Tuscan artists revived disegno and art was reborn; according to Lodovico Dolce, Venetian artists gradually softened their coloring until their manner equaled nature.
 Rather than beginning with careful drawings, Venetian painters often worked out compositions directly on the canvas, using layered patches of colored brushstrokes rather than line to define form.
 Venetian drawings show an interest in how light will affect a body and how color will describe it in a painting.
 In Vittore Carpaccio’s sheet of studies of a seated youth in armor (54.119), for example, highlight and shadow applied with a brush represent the sheen of metal and the forms of the young man’s face.
-Titian’s painting of Venus and Adonis (49.7.16) shows similar sensibilities: a mass of golden touches represents the pearls and highlights in the goddess's blond hair, and the subtle modulations of tone across her back suggest flesh without sharp edges.
+Titian’s Venus and Adonis (49.7.16) shows similar sensibilities: a mass of golden touches represents the pearls and highlights in the goddess’ blonde hair, and the subtle modulations of tone across her back suggest flesh without sharp edges.
 In his dialogue on painting, Dolce champions Titian for his naturalism over Michelangelo, Vasari’s hero.
-In a similar spirit, the Venetian painter Tintoretto confronts the Florentine achievement in a drawing after Day a marble sculpture by Michelangelo (Reclining Figure of Day, 54.125).
+In a similar spirit, the Venetian painter Tintoretto confronts the Florentine achievement in a drawing after Day, a marble sculpture by Michelangelo (54.125).
 The broken contours and painterly handling of the highlights in the drawing seem to answer the taut and stony design of Michelangelo with the subtle richness of Venetian coloring.